steinerchristof/Bachelor_Thesis/README.md

   Enabling this improves relevance but increases latency.

 ### Frontend (frontend/)
 The frontend requires Node.js and npm to be installed.
-Configuration is done through environment variables in the .env.local file.